Bernie Bickerstaff: Professional career

 In 2003, Bickerstaff was hired by Ed Tapscott to become the expansion Charlotte Bobcats' first head coach and general manager.

 Bickerstaff was hired by the Los Angeles Lakers in 2012–13 as an assistant coach to Mike Brown.

 On November 9, 2012, Bickerstaff was named interim head coach of the Lakers after Brown was fired after 5 games, going 1–4 in those games.
 Three days later, the Lakers signed former Knicks coach Mike D'Antoni as their official head coach, although D'Antoni's on-court debut was delayed as he recovered from knee-replacement surgery.
 Bickerstaff continued to coach the Lakers in D'Antoni's absence, ending his stint with a 4–1 record, the highest winning percentage in Lakers' history, albeit in only five games.
 He continued with the team as an assistant coach, but was fired after the season.

 In the summer of 2013, Bickerstaff became an assistant coach with the Cleveland Cavaliers.
 The following year, he moved up to the Cavaliers' front office, serving as a senior advisor.
 As a member of the Cavaliers front office, he was part of Cleveland's 2016 NBA Championship team.

+In the summer of 2025, a year after his son, NBA head coach J. B. Bickerstaff, was fired from his head coaching position with the Cleveland Cavaliers, followed by his subsequent arrival to coach the Detroit Pistons, the elder Bickerstaff was brought on as an advisor to the staff.